Bethlehem (Brian McKnight album)

 Bethlehem is the fourth studio album by American singer Brian McKnight, his first with Motown Records, released on October 20, 1998.
 The album is his first Christmas album.
-Bethlehem consists of eleven tracks, featuring original songs and cover versions of Christmas standards and carols, several of which are duets featuring recording artists such as Boyz II Men, Michael Sembello, Tim Miner, and Maria Cole as well McKnight's brother Claude and his sons.
+Bethlehem consists of eleven tracks, featuring original songs and cover versions of Christmas standards and carols, several of which are duets featuring recording artists such as Boyz II Men, Dave Koz, Michael Sembello, Tim Miner, and Maria Cole as well McKnight's brother Claude, his then-wife Julie and his sons.

 Critical reception

 Gina Boldman from AllMusic called Bethlehem a "joyful, romantic holiday album [...]
 Overall, Bethlehem is a diverse collection of traditional and modern-day Christmas songs with something for everyone celebrating the season."